KeyserDSoze/Rystem/README.md

 ### Rystem (core library)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem/tree/master/src/Core/Rystem)

+### Rystem.DependencyInjection (core library)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem/tree/master/src/Core/Rystem.DependencyInjection)

 ### Concurrency (Deal with async Lock and Race Condition)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem/tree/master/src/Extensions/Concurrency/Rystem.Concurrency)